nickcollins-craft/nickcollins-craft.github.io/index.markdown

 I am a theoretical and computational geomechanician.
 Specifically, I am interested in localisation behaviours in brittle materials, which typically express as cracks or shear bands.

-I am currently employed as a Marie Skłodowska–Curie Individual Fellow in the [TRIPOP](https://team.inria.fr/tripop/) team at the Centre Inria de l'Université Grenoble Alpes.
+I am currently employed as a postdoc in the [CERMES](https://navier-lab.fr/la-recherche/geotechnique/) team at the École nationale des ponts et chaussées.
 Here you can find my publications, codes and data sets, as well as links to my various other online presences.